Chrisqd1/pymoku/README.md

 # Getting Started
 Ready to control your Moku:Lab with *pymoku*?
 To begin, ensure you have
 - The latest [Python](https://www.python.org) distribution installed.
 We support Python **2.7** and **3.6**.
 - Bonjour services installed.
-See [Installing Bonjour Libraries](#Installing-Bonjour-Libraries).
+See [Installing Bonjour Libraries](#installing-bonjour-libraries).
-- Your Moku:Lab connected to the same network as your PC
+- Your Moku:Lab connected to the same network as your PC.
-- Internet access
+- Internet access.
 ### 1. Install Pymoku
 Install *pymoku* with pip (distributed with Python by default) and retrieve the latest software updates